 In a Pennsylvania divorce, the legal term for dividing marital assets and debts is equitable distribution.
 When an agreement cannot be reached by both parties, the courts intervene to divide marital property and debts based “equitable distribution” or what the court sees as a fair distribution.
-Importantly, equitable distribution does not necessarily mean that and debts will be divided equally, but will be divided fairly the the judge’s discretion.
+Importantly, equitable distribution does not necessarily mean that and debts will be divided equally, but will be divided fairly the judge’s discretion.

 Courts take into consideration many variables during this process, including the employability, age, and health of both parties, the length of the marriage, previous marriages, prenuptial agreements, child custody, and tax implications.
 Marital misconduct and fault, while relevant in other areas of the divorce, are not taken into consideration during equitable distribution.

 Divorce lawyers and their clients often need considerable documentation to determine the value of assets and debts accumulated during the marriage, as well as each spouse’s income.
 For equitable distribution to be achieved, a detailed assessment and inventory of all marital assets must be conducted by the spouse and their divorce lawyer.
 The most frequently divided assets in a divorce are homes and their furnishings, vehicles, properties or businesses owned by both parties, jewelry, art, and retirement funds such as 401K’s or pensions.
 The equitable distribution process can be complex, particularly for couples that have acquired significant assets or debts during the marriage.
 Below are some examples illustrating what is considered marital property by the court, and what is not considered martial property.

 MARITAL PROPERTY EXAMPLES